UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/install_locally.rst

 ~~~~~~~
 We make use of quite a lot of different tools in the course.
 We won't give step by step instructions for each, as we recommend using either a :ref:`devcontainer on a personal device <devcontainer>` or a :ref:`codespace on a University cluster computer <codespaces>`.

 #.
-Install VSCode by following the instructions at `https://code.visualstudio.com/docs/setup/setup-overview`.
+Install VSCode by following the instructions at `<https://code.visualstudio.com/docs/setup/setup-overview>`_.

 #.
-Install git by following the instructions at `https://git-scm.com/book/en/v2/Getting-Started-Installing-Git`.
+Install git by following the instructions at `<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.

 #.
-Install uv by following the instructions at `https://docs.astral.sh/uv/#installation`.
-This will then install Python for you, there is no need to download Python separately from `https://www.python.org/downloads/`.
+Install uv by following the instructions at `<https://docs.astral.sh/uv/#installation>`_.
+This will then install Python for you, there is no need to download Python separately from `<https://www.python.org/downloads/>`_.

 #.
-Install Rust by following the instructions at `https://www.rust-lang.org/tools/install`.
+Install Rust by following the instructions at `<https://www.rust-lang.org/tools/install>`_.

 #.
-Install clang by following the instructions at `https://clang.llvm.org/get_started.html`.
+Install clang by following the instructions at `<https://clang.llvm.org/get_started.html>`_.

 #.
-Install the VScode extensions as listed in `https://github.com/UOM-EEE-EEEN11202/devcontainer/blob/main/devcontainer.json`.
+Install the VScode extensions as listed in `<https://github.com/UOM-EEE-EEEN11202/devcontainer/blob/main/devcontainer.json>`_.
 This file also contains some suggested settings for VSCode which you might like to apply.
 Speak to a demonstrator if you need help with this step.

+#.
+Follow the instructions in the GitHub Classroom link to set up your repository at`<https://classroom.github.com/a/y4CMmA_o>`_